Jeiwan/uniswapv3-book/src/milestone_3/user-interface.md

 And we're calling Quoter to calculate swap amounts.

-So, to calculate limiting price we need to take `sqrtPriceX96After` and subtract slippage tolerance from it–this will be the price we don't want to go below during a swap.
+So, to calculate the limiting price we need to take `sqrtPriceX96After` and subtract slippage tolerance from it–this will be the price we don't want to go below during a swap.

 ```solidity
 const limitPrice = priceAfter.mul((100 - parseFloat(slippage)) * 100).div(10000);